kennguyen01/food-manager/_decks/5-time-and-temperature-control.md

 41a.
 Non-continuous cooking
 41b.
 Food is partially cooked, then cooled, and stored for a time before being cooked again.

 42a.
-Process of non-continuous cooking
+Guidelines for non-continuous cooking
 42b.
 ```
 1. Not be heated for longer than 1 hour